oisee/bpl/README.md

-# BPMN-lite DSL Editor
+# BPMN-lite DSL Parser and Editor

-A minimal, intuitive domain-specific language for describing business process diagrams that can be rendered to both BPMN and Mermaid formats.
+A minimal, intuitive domain-specific language for describing business process diagrams that can be parsed into an Abstract Syntax Tree (AST) and rendered to Mermaid flowcharts.

 ## Features

+- Whitespace-insensitive parsing
+- Line type detection by first non-whitespace character
-- Text editor for BPMN-lite DSL with syntax highlighting
+- Support for connections with -> and <- operators
-- Real-time rendering to Mermaid diagrams
+- Name resolution from local to wider scope
+- Normalized node IDs
+- Sequential connectivity within and across lanes
+- Gateway branches with custom labels
+- Message flows between send/receive tasks
+- Data objects and associations
+- Process and lane definitions
+- Comments and annotations
 - AST preview for debugging
-- Modular architecture to support additional backends (DOT, BPMN)

 ## Getting Started